open-quantum-safe/liboqs-dotnet/README.md

     ./bin/Release/dotnetOQSSample-netcoreapp2.1-osx-x64/dotnetOQSSample

     :: For running tests.
-    :: You will need to manually copy the oqs.dll (For windows) liboqs.so (For linux) liboqs.dylib (For macOS) into "dotnetOQSUnitTest/bin/Debug/netcoreapp1.1". dotnet test
+    :: Building will fail on linux and macOS due to the prebuild event.
+This can be removed in the csproj file to compile on other operating system. dotnet test

 The unit tests can be running using Visual Studio's "Test" menu.